Before you begin:

 Recovering your Bitkey wallet when you’ve lost both your phone and hardware device is a two-step process:

-⚠️ Important: If you have not enrolled and activated a Trusted Contact prior to losing both your phone (with the Bitkey app installed) and your Bitkey hardware device, the only way to restore your wallet is to find one of those lost devices first and use it to recover the other.
+⚠️ Important: If you have not enrolled and activated a Recovery Contact prior to losing both your phone (with the Bitkey app installed) and your Bitkey hardware device, the only way to restore your wallet is to find one of those lost devices first and use it to recover the other.

-Without either a Trusted Contact and access to your cloud account, your phone with the Bitkey app, or the Bitkey hardware device associated with your account, there is no way to recover lost access.
+Without either a Recovery Contact and access to your cloud account, your phone with the Bitkey app, or the Bitkey hardware device associated with your account, there is no way to recover lost access.

-Without either a Trusted Contact and access to your cloud account, your phone with the Bitkey app, or the Bitkey hardware device associated with your account, there is no way to recover lost access.
+Without either a Recovery Contact and access to your cloud account, your phone with the Bitkey app, or the Bitkey hardware device associated with your account, there is no way to recover lost access.

-Restore your Mobile Key using Trusted Contacts
+Restore your App Key using a Recovery Contact

 If you haven’t already, install the Bitkey app on your new mobile phone.